 Basement tanking is particularly suitable for tackling damp in old houses.
 Because you are literally creating a ‘tank’, the original structure of the building remains undamaged, with any excess water encouraged into perimeter channels.

-If you are renovating an older property and need to get a better insight into how to best protect your building against damp, Garratts Damp and Timber offer free surveys.
+If you are renovating an older property and need to get a better insight into how to best protect your building against damp, Garratts Damp and Timber offer surveys.
 Contact the company to book a visit.